Premium Lens Implant Options

 The FDA clinical results showed that 84% of patients who received the Multifocal lens in both eyes achieved near visual acuity of 20/25 or better without correction by contacts or glasses; whereas, only 23 percent of the conventional or monofocal control group achieved this level.
 Other presbyopia correcting lenses available to you include the Crystalens and the AMO Tecnis Multifocal lens.

-The TECNIS Multifocal Lens provides qualified patients with high-quality youthful vision at any distance, and in any light condition – even in low light.
-The advanced TECNIS Multifocal is an implantable lens that restores vision after cataract surgery and corrects presbyopia (the need for reading glasses).
-It delivers a wide depth of vision superior to that of a standard multifocal lens and offers an excellent chance to become spectacle independents.
+The TECNIS Multifocal Lens, SYMFONY Lens and PANOPTIX Trifocal Lens provide qualified patients with high-quality youthful vision at any distance, and in any light condition – even in low light.
+These are implantable lenses that restore vision after cataract surgery and correct presbyopia (the need for reading glasses).
+They deliver a wide depth of vision superior to that of a standard IOL and offer an excellent chance to become spectacle independent.
+Dr. Duffey can discuss these options with you.

 ARE YOU A CANDIDATE?

-If you are diagnosed with cataracts and are experiencing some of the following symptoms, you may be a candidate for the TECNIS Multifocal Lens.
+If you are diagnosed with cataracts and are experiencing some of the following symptoms, you may be a candidate for these Premium Lens implants.

 - Difficulty reading